Unity-Technologies/multiplayer-community-contributions/com.community.netcode.extensions/Runtime/ClientNetworkAnimator/README.md

+# ⚠️Outdate Warning⚠️
+The offical ``NetworkAnimator`` now support ``Owner Authoritative Mode`` so you can use that instead this extension.
+Check out this [link](https://docs-multiplayer.unity3d.com/netcode/current/components/networkanimator#owner-authoritative-mode) to learn more.

 ## ClientNetworkAnimator

 ClientNetworkAnimator is a simple script modified from the official ``NetworkAnimator``.
 It gives the ability that the clients can change their animation states and synchronize through the net automatically.